jalombar/starsmasher/splot_routines/Readme.md

 You can also edit the numbers as you want with further post processing with Excel or another editor, just remeber to insert columns between the numbers!

+# Other post processing files
+StarSmasher is able to produce some files that contains useful data:

+## Energyx.sph
+This file is described in details in the documentation.
+The file energy.sph lists:
+column 1: the current time
+column 2:the total system potential energy, column 3:kinetic energy, column 4:internal energy, column 5:total energy, column 6:total entropy, column 7:total angular momentum, column 8:the maximum SPH density for any particle.

+## parent.sph
+This file contains:
+Column 1: radius of shell in solar radius
+Column 2: pressure at that shell
+Column 3: density at that shell
+Column 4: temperature of that shell in Kelvin
+Column 5: mean molecular weight of that shell in grams Column 6: specific internal energy of that shell

 # This  tutorial is in continuous updating.
 We are collecting all the splot routines around to make all them available!